-With the advancement in technology, OnePlus was able to bundle a 30W charger with the McLaren Edition of the 6T which uses their WarpCharge technology.
+With technological advancement, OnePlus could bundle a 30W charger with the McLaren Edition of the 6T, which uses their WarpCharge technology.
 This charges the phone up to 50% in 20 minutes.
-The company has mentioned that all future phones are set to support this standard.
+The company has mentioned that all future phones support this standard.

 Samsung’s Adaptive Charging Technology

 This is Samsung’s take upon fast charging; it is based on Qualcomm’s QuickCharge 2.0 standard, which they have used since the Note 4.

 Samsung’s devices from a few years back used software for their wired solutions; hence their devices have been found to charge from 0% to 100% in approximately 120 minutes.

 The Adaptive Fast Charging tech is currently only available on Galaxy Note9, S9, S9+, Note8, S8 and S8+.

 Samsung also offers fast wireless charging on their devices which provides up to 100% in 120 minutes with 10W of power which is twice as fast as standard wireless chargers.

 This charging technology made its way to the masses first with Motorola’s G-Series phones.
 It comes in several variants; some are TurboCharge 15 and TurboCharge 30, which provide 8 and 15 hours of battery life in 15 minutes, respectively.

 Motorola’s TurboCharge technology is also cross-compatible with Qualcomm’s charging standard and can also be used to charge those devices.